trillium/VRMS/CONTRIBUTING.md

    git checkout -b your-branch-name
    ```

+### **3.2.1 Check for and resolve code errors before making changes**

+Before you begin working on any part of a file, always check for existing code errors in the codebase.
+This helps prevent introducing new issues and ensures a stable foundation for your work.

+- Use your code editor's error checking tools or run the appropriate linting/compilation commands (e.g., `yarn lint`, `npm run lint`, or your IDE's error panel) to identify any errors in the files you plan to edit.
+- Resolve any errors you find before proceeding with your changes.
+If you are unsure how to fix an error, ask for help in the team Slack channel or consult the documentation.
+- Only begin implementing new features or fixes after confirming the file is error-free.

 ### **3.3 Work on the Issue**

 Every issue will contain action items you must complete before you are ready to submit a pull request.
 Be sure to use the checkboxes as you complete each action item so we can track your progress!